Introduction to Psychoanalytic Training

 - An academic environment in which theoretical diversity is mutually appreciated, yet with the continuing invigoration of discussion and spirited debate.

-- Four program tracks: full training in adult psychoanalysis; full training in both child and adult psychoanalysis; partial training for selected academics.
+- Three program tracks: full training in adult psychoanalysis; full training in child and adolescent psychoanalysis; partial training for qualified academics.
 The Child Analysis Program is the only one of its kind in Northern California for training in the psychoanalysis of children.

 - Clinical and theoretical training especially deepened through the aid of experienced child analysts.